 1. Assuming There is Nothing You Can Do

 Many people feel helpless after being injured in an accident or falling victim to medical malpractice.
 This helplessness can be paralyzing, and it can prevent you from securing the financial compensation you need to recover.
-The reality is this: If you have been injured due to someone else’s negligence, you are entitled to compensation, and an experienced attorney will be able to help you recover the compensation you deserve.
+The reality is this: If you have been injured due to someone else's negligence, you are entitled to compensation, and an experienced accident attorney in Anchorage will be able to help you recover the compensation you deserve.
 Right now, all you have to do is pick up the phone or request a free consultation online.

 2. Failing to Seek Medical Attention Promptly